Biographies Characteristics Analysis

 25. Will geography help you find happiness?

-STO _ - side of the world.
+STO _ - cardinal direction.

 (East)